 In the interest of Full disclosure, I would like to provide you with some information about why a prenuptial agreement may not be in your best interests.
 We have already talked about how a prenuptial agreement can enhance your estate planning in multiple ways.
 However, I think it's relevant with that to notice not having to go to court for estate planning matters is a significant reason in and of itself.
 Do not underestimate just how tedious, time-consuming, and expensive going to court for any reason can be.
 If drafting a prenuptial agreement makes sense in terms of establishing property rights in your marriage, then it may also make sense for helping to reinforce principles that are included in your will.

-Suppose you and your fiancé are like many couples, then you have basic understandings of how you want to live your life together.
+Suppose you and your fiancé are like many couples, then you have a basic understanding of how you want to live your life together.
 These essentially boiled down to oral agreements that each of you takes seriously.
 However, the trouble with these kinds of oral contracts is that either one of you can go back on your word or change what you previously agreed to.
 This happens all the time.
 People changing their minds and how they behave and treat their spouse is among the most frequent reasons for getting divorced.
 So, how can a prenuptial agreement change the course of this discussion for the better?
-By putting your plan down in writing and signing your name to it, there is a great deal more authenticity and enforceability of which you had stated in the prenuptial agreement.
+By putting your plan down in writing and signing your name to it, there is a great deal more authenticity and enforceability which you had stated in the prenuptial agreement.
 As a result, your house would be bound by what is included in the prenuptial agreement regarding establishing property rights and duties.
 On the other hand

 If you are fortunate enough to be part of a family business, then the plan may be for you to eventually take over the company's day-to-day operations if you have not already done so.
 Especially in situations where the business has been in your family for many generations, the ultimate plan may be to pass that business to your children so that it can stay in your family exclusively.
-Strange things can happen in divorce, and by getting married and your spouse may be able to argue that a portion of your family's business became Community property.
+Strange things can happen in divorce, and by getting married your spouse may be able to argue that a portion of your family's business became Community property.
 This could destroy any chances of your business remaining solely in your family.
 Hypothetically, your spouse could sell their portion of the company after your divorce and open the business up to other persons working within the day-to-day operations.

 If this is something that you would like to avoid, then a preemie marital agreement may be precisely what the doctor ordered.
 In this way, you can determine ahead of time that all aspects of the business are to remain your separate property no matter what in the event of a divorce.
 At the same time, you may choose to designate a percentage of your income earned in the job as community income that is not required either.
 Depending upon the other factors in your case, it is conceivable that your spouse may be awarded a portion of the business even if they never played a role in the day-to-day operations.